 How Long to Wait for Sex After a Hysterectomy

 Immediately following a hysterectomy, women are often advised not to have sex for a period of 6 weeks or more, after the approval of a doctor.
-Having sex before the doctor has approved may lead to complications.
+Having sex before the doctor has approved may lead to complications; it is better to follow the advice of a doctor who can see the potential problems.

 If a woman feels she can no longer enjoy sex after a hysterectomy for reasons that are not physical in nature, or if a man feels his partner's femininity is affected by the surgery, counseling may help.